82nd ABN DIV Paratroopers Return Home from Poland

 |0

-This work, 82nd ABN DIV Paratroopers Return Home from Poland, by SPC Vincent Levelev, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 82nd ABN DIV Paratroopers Return Home from Poland, by PFC Rognie OrtizVega, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.